On the Setup tab you can view the properties of the computer.

 - Allow computer to look up users

-It is only relevant to check this in Windows Virtual Desktop (WVD) and Remote Desktop Server (RDS) environments.
+It is only relevant to check this in Azure Virtual Desktop and Remote Desktop Server (RDS) environments.
 It will allow Printix Client to use alternate methods to establish who the printing user is, when this is not the signed in user.
 The method may for example involve the domain, email address and the Azure AD user property onPremisesSamAccountName.

 - Discover printers